St. Patrick (ca. A.D. 385-461) was born -- in Scotland! He was the son

 Ireland.
 A large granite slab marks their graves.
 St. Columcille lived

 after Patrick and, under the instructions of an angel, opened Patrick's

 grave about sixty years after Patrick's death to retrieve three items

 to use as relics: St. Patrick's goblet, "The Angel's Gospel," and his

 bell.
 The bell can be seen in the National Museum of Ireland.

 Many Catholics prepare for this feast by beginning the Novena to St. Patrick starting on

-A beautiful prayer for the feast itself is "St. Patrick's Breast-plate"
+Another beautiful prayer for the feast is "St. Patrick's Breast-plate"